 Pian delle Querci: Rosso di Montalcino 2021

 What happens when four generations of winemaking wisdom meet minimalist philosophy?
-The answer lies in the rolling hills near Montalcino, where Pian delle Querci crafts wines of remarkable authenticity.
+The answer lies in the rolling hills near Montalcino, where the Pian delle Querci Rosso di Montalcino is crafted with remarkable authenticity.
 I’ve always been fascinated by family estates where traditions pass through generations: here, on fifty hectares of pristine Tuscan countryside, winemaker Vittorio Pinti continues a legacy that feels increasingly rare in our modern world.

 What truly sets this estate apart?
 Their fundamental respect for natural processes.
 When they say no commercial yeasts are used, they’re making a profound statement about winemaking philosophy: letting their Sangiovese Grosso grapes express themselves without manipulation.
 Isn’t it refreshing to find producers still committed to this approach?